sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 Please click `here <https://osf.io/dg385/>`_ to download our sample data to follow through this tutorial.

+SAM: @JJ, please insert an image of what their folder directery should look like here.

 Starting simba
 ===============
 We will be using miniconda in this workshop tutorial and the environment has been set up to use.